peytoncordero/DRI25/command-line.md

 **Be aware!** To write in the file we used the `>` command.
 Redirect takes the output and overwrites the file.
 It means that, if we use `>` again on the same file -trying to add new content- it would erase our previous `This is my cheat sheet` by overwriting it.
 We knew that we were creating a new file so it was no problem.

-With a pedagogical intention, let’s overwrite the text by using `>` again.
+With a pedagogical intention, let's overwrite the text by using `>` again.

 ```console
 $ echo "Yup, I know I am overwriting my cheat sheet!"  > cheat-sheet.txt